 With the development of the casino & hotel in the northeast section of the campground, and the development of the Camrose Regional Exhibition campground, several hundred campsites have been lost.
 Given the loss of this prime real estate, the remaining land must be used to its full potential so that the maximum number of campers can be placed in the remaining area.
 The best way to do this is to assign camping and eliminate waste.
 Stalls are assigned, and roping off additional stalls is prohibited.
 Also, tampering of flags marking out assigned camping stalls will result in eviction.

 The most important thing to bring with you is common sense.
 Don’t bring items that are going to cause problems, or that you plan to leave behind.
 For a more complete description, please check the campsite regulations.
-You should get a copy of this sent to you when you receive your event tickets.
+The must up to date information can be found in the Big Valley Jamboree Information Brochure.

 No, As of 2004, no glass containers are allowed in the campgrounds.
 For example alcohol brought onto the site must be in cans or plastic.
 Failure to comply with this, will result in confiscation.
 The Reason for this?
 There is simply too much broken glass being left in the campground, presenting a serious danger.